kodalivarun/Employee-Attrition-Prediction/README.md

 4.Relationship Satisfaction with their team and with their manager as well

-5. Work Life Balance as well.
+5.Work Life Balance as well.

 there are almost 35 factors/features the HR team actually provided us to predict the employee retention.